Welcome to People’s Church Lifespan Religious Education Program!

 We encourage each person to take responsibility for their own religious life, and at the same time we are here to support and encourage one another on the journey.
 We recognize that parents are the primary religious educators for their children and we aim to supplement that with a faith community which can offer additional opportunities for religious growth and learning.

-In previous years, our primary curriculum for elementary aged children has been based on a four-year rotation of foundational topics, which we call the pillars of our program.
+Our primary curriculum for elementary aged children has often been based on a four-year rotation of foundational topics, which we call the pillars of our program.
 These are:

 - World Religions